wpeka/gdpr-cookie-consent/README.md

 - Fully customisable cookie consent notice.
 Customise the text, colours and fonts to match your website's design.

 - Get granular cookie consent for cookie categories of their choice.

+- Automatically accept cookie consent on scroll and close cookie notice (Option to configure - Allowed in some countries).

+- Auto-hide cookie notice after delay (Can be configured).

+- Provide option for user to change prior consent.

 - Show cookie information on your privacy policy or any other page with an easy to use WordPress shortcode. `[wpl_cookie_details]`